brettshollenberger/codecabulary/Active Record.md

 # Active Record

-Apps generally contain three types of things: The stuff the user sees (the view), the saved information (the model), and the logic that delivers the right information to the right user (the controller) (Read more on the [Model-View-Controller Pattern](http://google.com)).
+Apps generally contain three types of things: The page the user sees (the view), the saved information (the model), and the logic that delivers the right information to the right user (the controller) (Read more on the [Model-View-Controller Pattern](http://google.com)).

 Active Record is a part of [Rails](http://google.com) that standardizes and simplifies many common tasks involved in working with a part of the model layer--databases.